Home / Car Insurance / Articles / How to Park a Car Perfectly? Easy Guide to Parallel Parking

 You need to park your vehicle only in designated areas.
 Parking your vehicle in spots where parking is prohibited will lead to monetary penalties.
 Parking cars in No Parking Zones and areas is an example of Illegal Parking.

-5) Lot Parking:
+5) Lot Parking

 If you are parking your car in a parking lot, you need to follow the rules and regulations prescribed by that area.
 They might have different types of parking in different areas for efficient usage of space.

-6) Bay Parking:
+6) Bay Parking

 Irrespective of the type of parking, you need to be alert and attentive while parking between two vehicles.
-One of the most common issues faced when a car is parked between two vehicles is – dent on the adjoining car’s door while opening your door or a scratch leading to loss of paint.
+One of the most common issues faced when a car is parked between two vehicles is – a dent on the adjoining car’s door while opening your door or a scratch leading to loss of paint.

 How to Find Good Parking Space?